beet-software/dorm/docs/docs/engines/firestore.md

 ## Firestore-specific boundaries

-The engine currently does not provide schema generation, migrations, aggregation, collection-group queries, native selector access, index management, or a public transaction object.
+The optional `FirestoreMigrationAdapter` supports ordered migrations.
+Structural field operations are no-ops and data operations scan documents.
+The engine does not provide aggregation, collection-group queries, native selector access, index management, or a public transaction object.
 Firestore batches and transactions are used internally where the operation mapping requires them.